Johnny Evers

 John Joseph Evers (July 21, 1881 – March 28, 1947) (Note: According to Tim Layden, Evers pronounced his name "EE-vers", not "EV-ers", as is widely known.) was an American professional baseball second baseman and manager.
 He played in Major League Baseball (MLB) from 1902 through 1917 for the Chicago Cubs, Boston Braves, and Philadelphia Phillies.
-He also appeared in one game apiece for the Chicago White Sox and Braves while coaching them in 1922 and 1929, respectively.
+He also appeared in one game apiece for the Chicago White Sox and Braves while managing them in 1922 and 1929, respectively.

 Evers was born in Troy, New York.
 After playing for the local minor league baseball team for one season, Frank Selee, manager of the Cubs, purchased Evers's contract and soon made him his starting second baseman.
 Evers helped lead the Cubs to four National League pennants, including two World Series championships.
 The Cubs traded Evers to the Braves in 1914; that season, Evers led the Braves to victory in the World Series, and was named the league's Most Valuable Player.

 Johnny Evers boyhood home in Troy, New York.

 Evers continued to play for the Braves and Phillies through 1917.
 He then became a coach, scout, manager, and general manager in his later career.

 Known as one of the smartest ballplayers in MLB, Evers also had a surly temper that he took out on umpires.
 Evers was a part of a great double-play combination with Joe Tinker and Frank Chance, which was immortalized as "Tinker-to-Evers-to-Chance" in the poem "Baseball's Sad Lexicon".
 Evers was elected to the Baseball Hall of Fame by the Veterans Committee in 1946.